The Nominal ledger

 - It is a good idea to record a certain amount of detail about each entry, and not just the amount and the name of the account that completes the double entry.
 There just is not room in the nominal ledger for the necessary details.

-The term ‘day book‘ is used because it may, in theory at least, be totaled and posted daily.
-The cash book is another book of prime entry and this is examined in the next chapter.
+The term ‘Day book‘ is used because it may, in theory at least, be totaled and posted daily.
+The cash book is another book of prime entry and this is examined in the next post.

 The nominal journal (or just journal)